 HLS offers a wide range of resources for students interested in exploring careers in environmental law.
 Students can gain work experience in environmental law through clinical opportunities, summer jobs, and post-graduate fellowships, as well as a variety of internships and externships throughout their time at HLS.
 Please see 2019 internship and fellowship opportunities here.

-Harvard provides a variety of clinical opportunities in environmental law through the new Environmental Law & Policy Clinic (ELPC).
+Harvard provides a variety of clinical opportunities in environmental law through the Emmett Environmental Law & Policy Clinic (ELPC).
 The clinic coordinates numerous term-time externships, including government jobs with the Department of Justice, the Massachusetts Department of Environmental Protection and the Environmental Protection Agency; issue-oriented public interest work with the Conservation Law Foundation and the Clean Air Task Force; and community advocacy with Alternatives for Communities and the Environment.

 “My clinical at the Clean Air Task Force (CATF) gave me a far richer understanding of environmental laws than I would have gained from simply reading the statutes and leading cases.
 Most importantly, I got to work with inspiring lawyers who know the laws and are working every day to ensure that they are enforced.”